alxvega/Spotify-Playlist-Maker/README.md

 # Spotify Playlist Creator

-### This is a Python script that automates the process of creating a Spotify playlist with the albums of the given artists.
-The purpose of this script is to automate the process of adding all the albums of a single artist directly to a playlist, a feature that is not natively supported by Spotify and can be time-consuming when dealing with a large number of artists.
+#### The purpose of this project is to automate the process of adding all the albums of a single artist directly to a playlist, a feature that is not natively supported by Spotify and can be time-consuming when dealing with a large number of artists.

 #